CyanWatts/cyanwatts.github.io/_pages/about.md

   - /about.html
 ---

 My name is Xian Fu.
 Now I’m a 2nd year MS student of the College of Intelligence and Computing of Tianjin University, supervised by Prof. [Jianye Hao](http://www.icdai.org/jianye.html).
-Before that, I get my Bachelor Degree from Jilin University, Tang Aoqing Honor Program (Computer Science) at 2022.
+Before that, I get my Bachelor Degree from Jilin University, Tang Aoqing Honors Program (Computer Science) at 2022.

 My research interests lie in Reinforcement Learning, Evolutionary Reinforcement Learning, Representation Learning, MLLMs/LLMs for Robotics, and so on.